blackburnian/react-native-wkwebview/README.md

 ### Contribute

 We battle test this component against our app.
 However, we haven't use all the props so if something does not work as expected, please open an issue or PR.

+## Fork Notes

+This repo was forked from to add `removeData` functionality to clear data from `WKWebView`.
+These changes are based off of the changes [here](https://github.com/markdaws/react-native-wkwebview/commit/29bd30136c23ea0ace72af37ae012126c060f709), but that repo is not up to date with the base.